comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 As you do the exercises, **commit your code** to your repository.
 This will build up your computational exercise solution sets.
-You should commit code early and often - small commits are easier to understand and debug than large ones. **Never** commit back to the ``master`` branch of your fork, that should always remain a clean copy of the main repository.
+You should commit code early and often - small commits are easier to understand and debug than large ones.

 Pull requests for feedback
 --------------------------